Guided Self-Placement for English and Math

 ESL Orientation: The ESL Orientation will take place the day before each placement test and will have the same start time.
 Beginning Fall 2021, the ESL orientation is mandatory for all new entering ESL students.
 To request an orientation and placement test appointment, students need to email their contact information and student ID number to the ESL department.
 During the orientation, students will learn about the ESL program, how to take the placement test, and how to use technology for taking classes.

 Placement Test: The ESL placement test will take place the day after the orientation and will be proctored using Zoom.

 West Valley Welcome: This is a one-time pre-orientation requirement for all students.
 It is a virtual experience that will guide you through registration and financial aid steps; and introduce you to a wide variety of campus resources so that you can have the best possible start to your academic experience.
-Beginning April 2021 all new students are required to complete the West Valley Welcome pre-orientation prior to registering for classes.
+All new students are required to complete the West Valley Welcome pre-orientation prior to registering for classes.

 College Orientation: This is a requirement for priority registration.
 In order to be eligible for a priority registration date, students must also complete Guided Self-Placement and have an educational plan on file.
 The following orientation courses offer in depth information about the college and transfer opportunities, career planning and academic success strategies, meet the requirements for priority registration, and offer education planning resources: